erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 - Transport: Train Heist
 - Alesso Heist
 - Diamond Heist
+- Hostile Takeover

 ### Incompatibilities:
 - [Little Intelligence EnhancementS](https://modworkshop.net/mod/37304) (probable, **not tested and not interested** in making ASS compatible if it isn't)
+- Any mods causing different enemy tiers to have different health values will cause Level Mod not to function as intended

 -----